 e73 - Critical

-When your thermostat displays error code e73, it means that the Rc wire is not getting power.
-This could be as easy as the breaker being switched off, but it may also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+This might be as straightforward as the breaker being turned off, but it can also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
 If nothing appears to be out of place, it’s time to speak with a local professional.